 Fifteen years ago, most online collaboration and remote work involved email threads, Skype calls, and endlessly re-zipping projects for sharing after each iteration.

-Things have changed a lot — most things for better (Google Docs!) and some things for worse (always-on messaging).
+Things have changed a lot — many for the better (Google Docs!) and some things for worse (always-on messaging).
 Either way, it’s fair to say that a lot of the friction has been removed from remote work.

-Whether you work on a distributed team and need collaborative coding tools to serve you every day, or just need something for the occasional problem-solving session with a friend, you’ll find something you can use here.
+You might work on a distributed team and need collaborative coding tools to serve you every day — a category that suddenly includes most of us, thanks to COVID-19.
+Or perhaps you just need something for the occasional problem-solving session with a friend.
+Either way, you’ll find something you can use here.

 Visual Studio Live Share is Microsoft’s own real-time collaborative development solution for Visual Studio and Visual Studio Code.

 While Live Share users can move around a project freely, Teletype is a little more host-centric.
 After the host opens a “portal”, their active tab becomes a shared workspace, and collaborators follow the host as they move between files.
-Teletype is useful, but probably not as suited to open-ended collaborative development as Live Share.
+Teletype is well-suited to the pair programming use-case — with its driver and navigator model — but not as robust for all purposes as Live Share’s open-ended collaborative development environment.

 3. Remote Collab for SublimeText

 Remote Collab brings virtual pair programming to SublimeText.
 Remote Collab is a barebones plugin, but if you’re invested in SublimeText it might do the trick for you.